rishika35-hub/opencv-week1/opencv/Readme.md

 # OpenCV Week 1 Assignment

 ## Project Overview
-This repository contains the Week 1 assignment for OpenCV fundamentals.
-The goal of this assignment is to help you understand OpenCV core modules, image processing operations, basic drawing, video processing, and practical applications of OpenCV using Python.
+This repository contains the Week 1 assignment for OpenCV fundamentals using Python.
+The goal is to help you understand OpenCV core modules, image processing operations, basic drawing, video processing, and practical applications.

-You will also explore image and video handling, filters, edge detection, and auto-downloading of sample assets.
-This is a foundational step to prepare for advanced computer vision projects.
+It also demonstrates image and video handling, filters, edge detection, and automatic downloading of sample assets.
+This project is a foundation for advanced computer vision projects.

 ---

 ## Folder Structure

 opencv-week1/
 │